FAQs About PURCH

 How are clinical rotations different for PURCH students?

 The difference is that PURCH students do all of their core clinical clerkships at Baystate Health in Springfield and it’s affiliated teaching sites in Northampton and Greenfield, Massachusetts.
-In contrast, their peers at the main campus may have some of their core clinical clerkships in Worcester while others may be at affiliated hospitals all across the state.
+In contrast, their peers at the main Worcester campus may have some of their core clinical clerkships in Worcester while others may be at affiliated hospitals all across the state.

-PURCH students also have four, one-week Flexible Professional Experiences (FPE) to explore their areas of interest.
+All exploration phase students also have four, one-week Flexible Professional Experiences (FPE) to explore their areas of interest.
 PURCH offers a number of population health-focused FPEs in rural and urban communities.

 In my fourth year, will I be able to do clinical rotations outside of Baystate?